Why Ibn Khaldun Still Matters for Urban Sustainability

 With Collections, you can get published faster and increase your visibility.

-We are calling for articles to our new Collection on Peace, Justice and Strong Institutions, in support of the UN Sustainable Development Goal: SDG 16.
+We are calling for articles to our new Collection on Sustainable cities and communities, in support of the UN Sustainable Development Goal: SDG 11.
 This collection creates a cross-disciplinary space for researchers and stakeholders working across various disciplines to address this significant global issue.
-We bring together scholarship and policy that focuses on the integral role of peace, justice and strong institutions in society.
+We bring together scholarship and policy that makes a difference to the sustainability of cities and communities.

 We are welcoming a range of perspectives including theoretical, methodological, quantitative and qualitative studies.
 Original Research and Review Papers are accepted.
-We are specifically interested in research that advances understanding on:
+We are particularly interested in research that centers on the following topics:

 We are interested to hear your ideas for short commentary or a collection of articles, please contact the journal of your choice directly to discuss this before submitting.